AkritiSaha/BIG-DATA-ANALYSIS-USING-DASK/README.md

-# BIG-DATA-ANALYSIS-USING-DASK

-**COMPANY**: CODTECH IT SOLUTIONS

-**NAME**: AKRITI SAHA

-**INTERN ID**: :CT04DM725

-**DOMAIN**: DATA ANALYTICS

-**DURATION**: 4 WEEEKS

-**MENTOR**: NEELA SANTHOS KUMAR

-**DESCRIPTION** :In this task, I showcased the implementation of scalable data analysis on Dask, a parallel computing library in Python which facilitates working with datasets that surpass available memory.
+I showcased the implementation of scalable data analysis on Dask, a parallel computing library in Python which facilitates working with datasets that surpass available memory.
 I performed all the analysis in a Jupyter Notebook which is an interactive environment that offers easy and convenient execution, making it simpler to develop, visualize, and interpret results step by step.

 Objective-